 Care should be used as the lemon juice can irritate coral tissue if inadvertently applied to it.

-Results: If injected properly, this method has a relatively high kill rate, but injecting inside the anemone is extremely difficult and often portions of the anemone remain to regrow, making the condition worse.
+Results: If injected properly, this method has a relatively high kill rate, but injecting inside the anemone is extremely difficult and often portions of the anemone remain to regrow, making the condition worse in your aquarium.

 Important: Concentrated Calcium Hydroxide is a medium strength base and will kill or severely injury anything it is applied to.
 Also, attempting to apply this solution to too many Aiptasia at once may have a negative affect on the pH and alkalinity within your tank.